X bar R Charts in Excel

 Use an X bar R chart to evaluate stability of processes using variable data--time, cost, length, weight.

-Here is an example of an X bar R chart in Excel (Average and Range Chart) created using the QI Macros SPC Software.
+Here is an example of an X bar R chart (Average and Range Chart) created using QI Macros for Excel

 X bar R chart data usually looks like this: